Quantifying and detecting quantum-state texture: Texture Witnesses

+If a texture witness $W$ further satisfies that there exists at least one texture state $\rho$ such that $\operatorname{Tr}(W\rho) < 0$, then it is called a \textbf{strict texture witness}. \end{definition} The broader condition $\operatorname{Tr}(W f_1) \geq 0$ defines the complete set of Hermitian operators that are, at minimum, do not yield a false positive detection on the free state (they never falsely indicate texture in $f_1$).
+Within this set, the strict texture witnesses are the operational subset capable of conclusively detecting the resource.
+By this definition, there exist trivial texture witnesses.
+The free state $f_1$ itself, viewed as an operator, is a texture witness since $\operatorname{Tr}(f_1 f_1) = 1 \geq 0$.
+However, for any quantum state $\rho$, we have $\operatorname{Tr}(f_1 \rho) = \langle f_1|\rho|f_1\rangle \geq 0$.
+Therefore, $W = f_1$ is not a strict texture witness.

-Condition 2.
-There exists at least one texture state $\rho$ such that $\operatorname{Tr}(W\rho) < 0$. \end{definition} The above definition implies that if measuring a texture witness $W$ on a state $\rho$ yields a negative expectation value ($\operatorname{Tr}(W\rho) < 0$), one can conclude that $\rho$ necessarily contains texture resources.
+The above definition implies that if measuring a strict texture witness $W$ on a state $\rho$ yields a negative expectation value ($\operatorname{Tr}(W\rho) < 0$), one can conclude that $\rho$ necessarily contains texture resources.
 Conversely, a non-negative result is inconclusive (the state could be free or a texture state not detected by this particular witness).

-Analogous to the general construction method for coherence witnesses, a universal construction also exists for texture witnesses: \begin{theorem}[Universal Construction of Texture Witness $W$] For any Hermitian operator $A$, the operator
+Analogous to the general construction method for coherence witnesses, a universal construction also exists for texture witnesses: \begin{theorem} For any Hermitian operator $A$, the operator